 Divorce From Bed and Board

-The method for proving any of the six grounds for divorce from bed and board is the same as the proof required for any of those same grounds under the alimony case law, reviewed in the spousal support section of this website.
+The method for proving any of the six grounds for a bed and board divorce is the same as the proof required for any of those same grounds under the alimony case law, reviewed in the spousal support section of this website.
 The complaining party must prove the ground by the greater weight of the evidence.

-Resumption of marital relations after a divorce from bed and board is granted nullifies the effect of the divorce.
+Resumption of marital relations after a bed and board divorce is granted nullifies the effect of the divorce.
 The resumption of cohabitation is measured under the standard enunciated in Section 52-10.2, quoted in the alimony section of this website.